-However, I was curious just like you about what uses more electricity – AC or a fan?
+I love using the air conditioning at home and, just like you, was curious about what uses more electricity – AC or a fan.
 I wanted to know not just which one uses more but by how much.

 So I decided to do real-world measurements and show you which of the two draws the most power.
 I was pretty darn surprised by what I found!